Koala Conservation Australia is a not-for-profit charity funded through donations, bequests, the Adopt a Wild Koala Program and souvenir shop sales.

 You have a choice of 15 Koalas which are available for adoption.

-Seven exhibit koalas who reside permanently at the Koala Hospital – Emerald Downs Mary, Evans Head CW, Guyra Allan, Maria River Road Jan, Murwillumbah Bobby, Ocean Summer and Ruins Way Baz.
+Eight exhibit koalas who reside permanently at the Koala Hospital – Emerald Downs Mary, Evans Head CW, Guyra Allan, Maria River Road Jan, Murwillumbah Bobby, Ocean Summer, Ruins Way Baz and Wauchope Jade.

 Five koala joeys who have been hand reared by Koala Hospital volunteers and have been released recently –Hockey Luna, Kooloonbung Close Trevor, Kooloonbung Tasha, Balmoral Mini and Myoora Jarrah